 - Problems with vision, including blindness

-- Damage to internal organs, like the hear, kidneys, and liver
+- Damage to internal organs, like the heart, kidneys, and liver

 - Permanent brain damage and cognitive impairments

 Many times, the harm caused is permanent and irreversible even with prompt treatment and the best possible medical care.
-Therefore, the costs associated with treating these injuries is often significant.
+Therefore, the costs associated with treating these injuries are often significant.

 Understanding Power Company Liability

 Because of the high risk of serious injury or death from escaping electricity, a power company or person maintaining electrical wires must use increased care proportionate to the danger.
 These electrical companies have a higher standard of legal care because of the known danger of electricity.